 The secondary outcomes will be analysed in a similar way to the primary analysis, using statistical models appropriate to the distribution of the outcome (mainly linear or logistic mixed effects models).
-Likewise, safety outcomes will be analysed in similar ways appropriate to their distribution, and the findings presented descriptively.
+Protocol Adherence and safety outcomes will be summarised descriptively.